edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>Uniform Resource Identifier (URI) communication information for this location party, such as a web or email address.<br/>The Uniform Resource Identifier (URI) communication for this transport service, such as its website or email address.<br/>A Uniform Resource Identifier (URI) communication for this trade party, such as a web or email address.<br/>
+Comments: <br/>The Uniform Resource Identifier (URI) communication for this transport service, such as its website or email address.<br/>Uniform Resource Identifier (URI) communication information for this location party, such as a web or email address.<br/>A Uniform Resource Identifier (URI) communication for this trade party, such as a web or email address.<br/>

 Domains: